tazama-lf/docs/README.md

 Ingested transactions are stored in the Tazama database from where it will be used to support real-time modelling of participant behavior through a number of rule processors that will evaluate the transaction and its participants to look for suspicious behavior.
 Rule results will be summarized into fraud and money-laundering scenarios, called typologies.

 If the rules and typologies show sufficient evidence of suspicious behavior, an investigation alert will be issued to an external case management system and in extreme cases, the transaction can also be blocked to prevent the transfer of funds.
+Through the event flow (EFRuP) feature it is possible to configure the system to override the blocking of transactions under certain conditions.
+The EFRuP also enables operational control to be configured in the form of non-overridable blocks and overrideable blocks specified for an entity or account.

 In the following pages, we intend to give you a clear understanding of the Tazama Transaction Monitoring System, and how all the components of the system work together to detect fraud and money laundering.